HUB Cyber Security (Israel) Ltd. Inc. (HUBC) Price Performance: The Role of Share Buybacks and Stock Splits

 52-week price history of HUBC Stock

 The history of a stock’s 52-week high and low prices can provide important information about its current state and future potential.
-HUB Cyber Security (Israel) Ltd.’s current trading price is -98.20% away from its 52-week high, while its distance from the 52-week low is 23.49%.
+HUB Cyber Security (Israel) Ltd.’s current trading price is -98.24% away from its 52-week high, while its distance from the 52-week low is 20.61%.
 The stock’s price range for this period has been between $0.35 and $23.83.
-The Technology sector company’s shares saw a trading volume of about 0.83 million for the day, which was lower than the average daily volume of 1.68 million over the last three months.
+The Technology sector company’s shares saw a trading volume of about 3.08 million for the day, which was higher than the average daily volume of 1.6 million over the last three months.

 The Connection Between Financial Performance and Market Capitalization